 Since 2000, Amazon has been offering small businesses a way in to reach global markets quickly.
-According to the e-commerce giant, 40% of total unit sales come from third parties.
-For small and medium sellers Amazon has low barriers to entry and instant exposure to over 300 million active users.
+According to the Ecommerce giant, 40% of total unit sales come from third parties.
+For small and medium sellers, Amazon has low barriers to entry and instant exposure to over 300 million active users.
 Easy to see why it’s an attractive market to enter.

-Globally, retail e-commerce sales are said to be worth $3 With the growth and ease of online shopping, more and more small and mediums businesses have set up through the online marketplace Amazon.
+Globally, retail Ecommerce sales are said to be worth $3 with the growth and ease of online shopping, more and more small and mediums businesses have set up through the online marketplace Amazon.

 These vary from €35,000 to €100,000 so check the country you are selling into and monitor your cross-border sales regularly.
 For a full list see here.

 Different rules apply if you are a non-European business selling into the EU or an EU based company selling into the EU.
 Read the guide to European e-commerce VAT.

 As an Amazon seller you may be selling B2C but are is your business doing B2B transactions?

 Business to business transactions within the European Union are Zero rated when selling cross-border to an EU VAT registered business.

 For business to customer transactions the correct rate of VAT must be added and the distance selling rules will apply in Europe.